msinjin/json2env/README.md

 ## Motivation
-Sometimes it is convinient for R-function arguments to be a JSON named list, rather than properly declared formals.
+Sometimes it is convenient for R-function arguments to be a JSON named list, rather than properly declared formals.
 For example: web applications where R is in a pipeline (possibly as an [Rserve](https://www.rforge.net/Rserve/) instance) with other web technologies that use JSON for passing information.

 ## Install